Y-Shaped Generative Flows: Practical Implementation

-We differentiate through the ODE solver (standard backprop or adjoint) and optimize $\theta$ with stochastic gradient methods using fresh mini‑batches from $\mu_0$ and~$\mu_1$.
-In all cases we evaluate~\eqref{eq:discrete-action} on the same time grid the solver uses, so that quadrature and dynamics are consistent.
+where $\lambda_{sink} > 0$ balances the boundary matching constraint against the trajectory action.
+We differentiate through the ODE solver (using standard backpropagation or the adjoint method) and optimize $\theta$ with stochastic gradient methods using fresh mini-batches from $\mu_0$ and $\mu_1$.
+In practice, for efficient Jacobian computation, the Hutchinson trick was applied \cite{grathwohl2018ffjord}.

-\paragraph{Lemma 3 (Well posedness).}(Informal) \textit{Under standard regularity (e.g., $v_\theta(\cdot,t)$ globally Lipschitz in $x$ uniformly in $t$), \eqref{eq:ode} generates a unique flow $\Phi_t$ and the pushforward path $(\rho_t)_t$ solves the continuity equation in the weak sense.
-Moreover, under mild integrability envelopes, $Y^{{\alpha}}(\rho_\theta,v_\theta)$ depends continuously on~$\theta$.
-See App.~C,} Lemma~\ref{lem:wellposed} for the precise statement and proof.